Key takeaways: Should Democrats go big or get real? | New Country 923

 Key takeaways: Should Democrats go big or get real?

 DETROIT (AP) — Should Democrats be going big or getting real?
-That’s the question that dominated Tuesday’s Democratic primary debate, as progressive favorites Elizabeth Warren and Bernie Sanders fended off attacks from lesser-known moderates.
+That’s the question that dominated the Democratic presidential primary debate as progressive favorites Elizabeth Warren and Bernie Sanders fended off attacks from lesser-known moderates.
 The display amounted to a sometimes testy public airing of the party’s anxieties about how far left is too left and how to beat President Donald Trump.
 Here are the key takeaways from the debate:

 EVOLUTION VS. REVOLUTION

-The battle lines were clear from the opening remarks.
+The battle lines were clear at Tuesday’s debate from the opening remarks.
 This was the pragmatists against the front-runners seeking transformational change.

 The attacks weren’t shocking in a debate that featured the progressive standouts Warren and Sanders onstage with a handful of lesser-known moderates looking to seize the spotlight.
 But the two senators’ unified front in fighting them off was notable.
 Though they are jockeying for some of the same voters, Warren and Sanders didn’t bother going after each other.
 They largely beat back the moderate critique of their call for sweeping, systemic change with similar arguments.